PieterKas/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 {: #fig-agent-basic title="AI Agent as a Workload"}

 1. Optional: The User or System provides an initial request or instruction to the AI Agent.
 2. The AI Agent forwards the available context to the LLM.
-Context is implementation and deployment specific and may include User/System input, system prompt, tool descriptions, tool outputs and other relevant information.
+Context is implementation and deployment specific and may include User or System input, system prompt, tool descriptions, tool outputs and other relevant information.
 3. The LLM returns a response to the AI Agent identifying which tools it should invoke.
 4. Based on the LLM’s output, the AI Agent invokes the relevant Tools.
 5. The Tools interacts with the underlying Services and Resources required to fulfill the requested operation.